DLandDS/encode-resolve/README.md

 # encode-resolve
-This is a tool that makes videos support to import on davinci resolve
+This is a tool that makes videos support to import for davinci resolve

 [Usage]
 <pre>encode-resolve [your_video_format]</pre>